-The LLM (Master of Laws) is a one-year programme offered by DCU’s School of Law and Government.
+The LLM (Master of Laws) is a one year full-time and two year part-time programme offered by DCU’s School of Law and Government.
 We welcome applicants from Ireland, the EU and the wider world who are interested in deepening their understanding of law in broader social, political and global contexts.

 The programme is designed to prepare you for a career in the 21st century workplace, where employers seek adaptable and outward-looking critical thinkers.
 To this end, the LLM (Master of Laws) offers a range of modules that goes beyond black-letter, formulaic legal study: the programme embraces a socio-legal methodology and has a European and international orientation.